-7. REFERRING ABUSIVE, UNREASONABLY PERSISTENT OR VEXATIOUS COMPLAINANTS TO THE DEPARTMENT FOR EDUCATION
+7. REFERRING ABUSIVE, UNREASONABLY PERSISTENT OR VEXATIOUS COMPLAINANTS TO THE LOCAL GOVERNMENT OMBUDSMAN

 7.1 In some cases, relations between organisations and abusive, unreasonably persistent or vexatious complainants break down completely while complaints are under investigation and there is little prospect of achieving a satisfactory outcome.
 In such circumstances, there may be little purpose in following all the stages of the complaints procedure.
-Where this occurs the Department for Education may be prepared to consider a complaint before the procedure has run its course.
+Where this occurs the Ombudsman may be prepared to consider a complaint before the procedure has run its course.